CAPE Ratios by Country (Global Shiller PE Ratios)

 For additional information about using CAPE on a global scale, check the writings by Meb Faber.
 Mr. Faber’s blog covers practically everything you need to know about the ratio.

-Based solely on the CAPE ratio, the most expensive stock markets (among the 25 largest economies measured by GDP) can be found from India, United States and Japan.
+Based solely on the CAPE ratio, the most expensive stock markets can be found from India, the U.S. and Japan.
 The Indian stock market has been trading at high multiples for many years but the nation’s equities just refuse to correct but keep reaching for higher levels.
 The high CAPE ratio of Japan is explained by the strong performance of the country’s stock market during the recent years and strong earning of the Japanese stock market.
 The trailing P/E ratio of the country is still quite reasonable.

-So should you sell all your U.S. stocks and buy Russian and Turkish equities instead?
+So should you sell all your U.S. stocks and buy Chinese equities instead?

-At the moment, the CAPE ratio of Russia’s stock market is mostly theoretical as the country’s equity market is pretty much uninvestable for all but Russian citizens.
 The case of Russia is a good example of the limitations of just looking at valuation metrics when making investment decisions.
-Moscow’s stock market has always look cheap across all different valuation ratios and multiples but it has become painfully obvious to all Western investors that the Russian stocks have been cheap for a reason.
+Moscow’s stock market has always look cheap across all different valuation ratios and multiples.
+But when the Russia Ukraine war started, it immediately become painfully obvious to all Western investors that the Russian stocks have been cheap for a reason.
+At the moment, the country’s equity market is pretty much uninvestable for all but Russian citizens.

 Related Articles